samschott/maestral/README.md

 - [Dropbox Python SDK docs](https://dropbox-sdk-python.readthedocs.io/en/latest/)

-If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Developer account to sign and notiarize the bundle.
+If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Developer account to sign and notarize the bundle.

 ## System requirements